We can’t just give young people the answers. We have to show them how to find the answers for themselves

 The careers experience at the Academy of Mary Immaculate offers the young women of tomorrow’s workforce a unique foundation not only based on one-on-one career coaching but also on strong connections with tertiary institutions and organisations in the broader community.

 Our career program is skill-based.
-Girls learn where to find information, how to make decisions, and gain the confidence to action their plan.
+Students learn where to find information, how to make decisions, and gain the confidence to action their plan.
 This is particularly important in the age of digital disruption, and fluidity is the key to our approach.
-We teach Academy girls how to up-skill in order to better traverse the future career market.
+We teach students how to up-skill in order to better traverse the future career market.

 Work experience to complement knowledge